Skip to Content

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 We skirted the hillside, the weather getting increasingly misty as we climbed until we met an impressive cascade of waterfalls with a few wooden bridges to cross.
-Julia was ahead of me, making good time as I stopped to take photos and a bit of video, so I had to run a bit to catch up with her.
-By the time we reached a cairn and small hut which marked a crossing of ways, Julia had sensibly put on her waterproof trousers, although I was still resisting, hoping that the rain might pass over.
+My friend was ahead of me, making good time as I stopped to take photos and a bit of video, so I had to run a bit to catch up with her.

-At this point a decision was to be made over the route – either to take a more direct path which would take us down sheer rock faces down a series of ladders or to take a longer route that skirted further up the mountain to bring us down again at the bottom of the ladders.
-With the rain showing no sign of abating we decided that wet and slippery ladders were too much of a risk and continued onwards and upwards.
+At this point a decision was to be made over the route.
+Either to take a more direct path which would descend a series of ladders down sheer rock faces.
+Or take a longer route that skirted further up the mountain to bring us down at the bottom of the ladders.

 The trail from La Flegere